Historically, we’ve been programmed to think that selling to a B2B buyer is very different to trying to win over a consumer.

-We’re told that “a B2B purchase is based more on logic” while a “consumer's purchase often is based more on emotion” and that our marketing strategies and tactics should reflect these differences.
+We’re told that “a B2B purchase is based more on logic” while a “consumer's purchase often is based more on emotion” and that our inbound marketing strategies and tactics should reflect these differences.
 But a B2B consumer at the end of the day is the driven by the same emotion?

 By that, I mean that we’re all consumers.
 We all live in a world where brands are looking to engage us with their creative, emotional, thought-provoking marketing approach.

 Can we say the same about B2B marketing?

 The results, compiled by Propeller Insights, show that a similar number (49%) also feel that most B2B websites are not as interesting and creative as consumer websites and that they feel as if they were being sold products/services by their sales team.

 The uninspiring efforts of B2B firms has got the vast majority (82%) of buyers wishing that B2B advertising had the creativity associated with B2C advertising.
-A meagre 22% of respondents said the advertising they see often prompts them to take a next step towards making a purchase.
+A meager 22% of respondents said the advertising they see often prompts them to take a next step towards making a purchase.